robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

    ${NAME} =       Robot Framework
    ${VERSION} =    2.0

-If a scalar variable has a long value, it can be split to multiple columns and rows__.
-By default cells are catenated together using a space, but this can be changed by having `SEPARATOR=<sep>` in the first cell.
+If a scalar variable has a long value, it can be `split into multiple rows`__ by using the `...` syntax.
+By default rows are concatenated together using a space, but this can be changed by having `SEPARATOR=<sep>` as the first item.

 .. sourcecode:: robotframework

    *** Variables ***
-   ${EXAMPLE}      This value is joined    together with a space
+   ${EXAMPLE}      This value is joined
+   ...             together with a space.
-   ${MULTILINE}    SEPARATOR=\n    First line
+   ${MULTILINE}    SEPARATOR=\n
    ...
-Second line     Third line
+First line.
+   ...
+Second line.
+   ...
+Third line.

 __ `Dividing data to several rows`_